marcboquet/slicehost-tools/README.markdown

 TODO
 ====

--Finish up the slice tool-
+[DONE] Finish up the slice tool
+       Multiple Slicehost accounts? (not likely, but an idea)